Master of Science degree with a major in Natural Resources, option Fisheries

 Transactions of the American Fisheries Society

 Deibner-Hanson, John D., "Overwinter survival and movement of juvenile coho salmon (Oncorhynchus kisutch) in relation to large woody debris and low-velocity habitat in Northern California streams" (2019).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 333.